 Has experience shown it burns or explodes when dispersed in air and ignited?

+a.
 Does the substance contain particles of a nominal size <500 µm?

-Does it contain some minimum concentration or more of <500 µm particles?
+b.
+Does the substance contain some minimum concentration or more of <500 µm particles?

-Will small particles agglomerate to particle sizes >500 µm?
+Use and Handling

-May particles settle out of the atmosphere under their own weight?
+Can small particles accumulate to form layers?
+[Substance, Process]

-Is the moisture content (or the content of other desensitizers) of the substance lower than _x_?
+a.
+Is the moisture content such that it suppresses the possibility of the formation of an explosible dust?
+[Substance, Process]

-Could particles of a nominal size <500 µm develop due to handling during transport of the substance?
+b.
+Could the content of the moisture or the desensitizer be reduced during use?

-Will the content of the moisture or the desensitizer be reduced during the intended use?
+Could particles of a nominal size <500 µm develop due to handling of the substance in the supply chain (e.g., storage and transport)?

-Will the substance be able to form a dust cloud under the intended use?
+Could particles of a nominal size <500 µm develop due to handling during use of the substance (e.g., mixing, milling, grinding, conveying)?

-May the dust cloud form an explosive atmosphere under the intended use?
+Is the substance able to form a dust cloud during use?
+[Handling, Processing]

 Annex II, Appendix B